 The weakness of the CBD is that it lacks teeth

 More important is how the target will be implemented.
-The weakness of the CBD is that it lacks teeth.
 After the 10% target was announced, countries themselves decided what action to take, then submitted reports they produced themselves.
 It is as if students submit homework which never gets marked, but is just left on a desk to be read by anyone who might be interested.
 This has led to the CBD being described as toothless.

 “Setting conservation targets is one thing, implementing them is another,” said Zheng Miaozhuang.
 He thinks that while the Thirty by Thirty target has gathered plenty of political will, “if like the Aichi Target 11 it is never achieved or creates MPAs that exist only on paper and in words, it doesn’t matter how ambitious is it.”